Derandomized Balanced Allocation: Abstract

-The maximum loads of our hash family match the maximum loads of a perfectly random hash function \cite{ABKU,Vocking} in the \emph{Uniform-Greedy} and \emph{Always-Go-Left} scheme separately.
-Previously, the best known hash families that guarantee the same maximum loads as a perfectly random hash function in any of these schemes were $O(\log n)$-wise independent functions \cite{Vocking}, which needs $\Theta(\log^2 n)$ random bits.
+The maximum loads of our hash family match the maximum loads of a perfectly random hash function \cite{ABKU,Vocking} in the \emph{Uniform-Greedy} and \emph{Always-Go-Left} scheme separately, up to the low order term of constants.
+Previously, the best known hash families matching the same maximum loads of a perfectly random hash function in $d$-choice schemes were $O(\log n)$-wise independent functions \cite{Vocking}, which needs $\Theta(\log^2 n)$ random bits.